 Kindergarten in this old timer’s generation was a lot different than it is now.
 Classes were half days, we mostly played games and sang songs, and we were introduced to the awesomeness that was The Letter People reading series.
 Those songs were great, Mr. J’s (The Jumbled Junkman) was my favourite.
 There were no bullies, everyone got along with each other and it’s the only time in my life as a student when I can honestly say that I was happy.
 Nostalgia aside, there was one pivotal moment that came as a kindergartner that led to years of anxiety, and it involved Fire Prevention Week.

-Now, if you have read my short story of the same title (and if not, I suggest you give it a gander) you probably know where this is going.
-The majority of that story is based on a very real movie and experience of mine.
-But before that, here’s some background.
 When I was a child, I attended a four-room schoolhouse and my mother was a teacher in the same building.
 The school itself was a dilapidated mess with bats in the upper floors and massive hornet nests in the windows.
 The bathrooms were in the mould encrusted basement and the preschool in the cellar was infested with ants, hornets or mice depending on the season.
 I actually attended a different preschool because of that, but that’s another story.
-The building itself was abandoned and the kindergartens moved to the elementary school in the mid 1990s.
+The building itself was abandoned and the kindergarten classes moved to the elementary school in the mid-1990s.
 It was torn down in the early 2000s to build the town’s Parks and Rec building, but some say you can still hear the rats shrieking in the night, haunting the grounds beside Fuller Field…

 Getting back on topic, all was well until October and the safety week began.
 We had a local firefighter visit each class, and we got to have plastic helmets to play with while we evacuated down the fire escapes in the back of the building.
 They were in such bad shape that only two or three people at a time could use them; the second story classes had to evacuate down the main stairs and then out the fire escapes in the ground floor as the second story escapes were rusted to oblivion and unable to bear any weight.
 I can understand why this place was demolished.